Four Township Water Resources Council

 Featured Presentation: Dam Removal on the Kalamazoo River

-In addition to an update on the Council's activities and the election of Officers and Board Members, there will be a presentation on Dam Removal on the Kalamazoo River by Jay Wesley, Supervisor of the Michigan DNR's Southern Lake Michigan Management Unit of its Fisheries Division.
+In addition to an update on the Council's activities and the election of Officers and Board Members, there was a presentation on Dam Removal on the Kalamazoo River by Jay Wesley, Supervisor of the Michigan DNR's Southern Lake Michigan Management Unit of its Fisheries Division.
 Jay has been involved in the analysis, planning, public education and implementation of dam removals on the Kalamazoo for many years.

 Although only a small stretch of the Kalamazoo River runs though the Four Townships area in the Southeast corner of Ross Township, the Kalamazoo receives nearly all of the drainage from the Four Townships and serves as the dominant flowing water body serving our community.

-There are eleven dams on the Kalamazoo River, counting the remnants of the spillway of the Plainwell Dam No. 2.
+There are fourteen dams on the Kalamazoo River, counting the remnants of the spillway of the Plainwell Dam No. 2.
 They were all built at least 70 years ago primarily to produce hydroelectric or hydromechanical power (e.g. for mills).
 Although some of these dams create impoundments which serve as recreational lake-like reservoirs and urban waterfront parks, they impede the free flow of the river and act as traps for pollutants and sediment.

 The DNR and many environmental, fishing and water sport advocates have been pursuing dam removals for over 30 years.
 A free flowing river is a better habitat for fish and wildlife and is easier, safer and more attractive for navigation by people too.
 The environmental benefits of a restored river include improved movement of sediments, water quality, temperature and spawning habitat.